• Categories

 • Table tools – these let users print your table or export it to Excel/CSV.

-And this is also where you can turn on responsive mode:
+And this is also where you can turn on the ability to hide certain columns on various devices:

-When you turn responsive mode on, you get new column settings that let you hide individual columns on mobile or tablet devices:
+When you turn on responsive collapsing, you get new column settings that let you hide individual columns on mobile or tablet devices.

 5. Create Chart From Table